xastrodyke/Chudjoker/README.md

 download ZIP from the big green "Code" button, unzip and place in your mods folder

+## v1.0.1 ----

+reworks probability by just setting probability to 0 on aqcuirement and setting probability to 1 on card removal

+this change WILL break cards with uneven probabilities, but works fine with vanilla cards (i.e. 2 in 3, 5 in 6, etc)

+old version that works with modded will still be included as a seperate folder (name "Chudjoker (for Modded")

 ## v1.0 ----

 adds a single joker: "Chudjoker"